DataCanvasIO/YLearn/docs/source/sub/quick_start.rst

 Quick Start
 ***********

 In this part, we first show several simple example usages of YLearn.
 These examples cover the most common functionalities.
-Then we present a case stuy with :class:`Why` to unveil the hidden causal relations in data.
+Then we present a case study with :class:`Why` to unveil the hidden causal relations in data.

 Example usages
 ==============

 We present several necessary example usages of YLearn in this section.
-Please see their specifical documentations to for more details.
+Please see their specific documentations to for more details.

 1. Representation of causal graph